Buying Discount Points to Lower Your Interest Rate

 - $1000 / $8.53 = 117 months

-Your break-even point is 117 months -- or nearly 10 years to recover the cost of buying the discount point, considering only the simple calculation of those funds at today's value.
-Ultimately, decide how long you plan to live in the home.
+Based on the information above, your break-even point is 117 months, or nearly 10 years to recover the cost of buying the discount point, considering only the simple calculation of those funds at today's value.
+Ultimately, it's best to estimate how long you expect to live in the home.
 If you plan to own the home for a short period of time, discount points might not be worth the expense.

 Can the Seller Pay for My Discount Points?